FLY LONDON-TBILISI & TRANSFER TO THE CAUCASUS MOUNTAINS

 Rising early we have our first chance before breakfast of two of the ‘star’ birds of the tour: Caucasian Grouse and Caucasian Snowcock.
 It is important to get out close to dawn as these shy grouse are most active during the first hours of daylight and can soon disappear as the sun rises.

 The snowcock sit high above the grassy slopes and we should hear their eerie, diver-like calls echoing about the valley.
 Caucasian Grouse, a lyre-tailed and all-black relative of the Black Grouse, strut about on lower slopes and are generally easier to see.
-If we didn't manage to spot one yesterday, we further opportunities to look for Great Rosefinch – the gorgeous males' deep alizarin crimson bodies flecked with white.
+If we didn't manage to spot one yesterday, we also have a further opportunity to look for Great Rosefinch – the gorgeous males' deep alizarin crimson bodies flecked with white.
 Hopefully we will return for breakfast well and truly ‘full’ of birds!

 After breakfast, a stroll around town may reward us with more good species – perhaps a variety of migrants or ‘seconds’ of Great Rosefinch and the white-capped Güldenstädt’s Redstart.
 This region is the only location within the Western Palearctic that offers the chance of seeing these birds, so we will spend some time checking.